w3c/longtasks/README.md

 * startTime: 0
 * duration: 0
 * name: type of attribution, eg. "TaskScript" or "TaskLayout"
+* containerType: type of container for culprit frame eg. "iframe" (most common), "embed", "object".
-* frameName: `DOMString`, culprit frame’s name attribute
+* containerName: `DOMString`, container’s name attribute
-* frameId: `DOMString`, culprit frame’s id attribute
+* containerId: `DOMString`, container’s id attribute
-* frameSrc: `DOMString`, culprit frame’s src attribute
+* containerSrc: `DOMString`, container’s src attribute

 Long tasks events will be delivered to all observers (in frames within the page or tab) regardless of which frame was responsible for the long task.
 The goal is to allow all pages on the web to know if and who (first party content or third party content) is causing disruptions.